GeotrekCE/Geotrek-admin/docs/install/advanced-configuration.rst

 For more information on configuration entries available, please refer to the official documentation of *TinyMCE version 3*.

+Max characters count
+''''''''''''''''''''

+It is possible to set a ``MAX_CHARACTERS`` to advise user a max characters number to be used in TinyMCE fields.

+.. code-block :: python

+    MAPENTITY_CONFIG['MAX_CHARACTERS'] = 1500

 View attachments in the browser
 -------------------------------